Refractive index

 The refractive index may vary with wavelength.
 This causes white light to split into constituent colors when refracted.
 This is called dispersion.
 This effect can be observed in prisms and rainbows, and as chromatic aberration in lenses.
 Light propagation in absorbing materials can be described using a complex-valued refractive index.
 The imaginary part then handles the attenuation, while the real part accounts for refraction.
 For most materials the refractive index changes with wavelength by several percent across the visible spectrum.
-Nevertheless, refractive indices for materials are commonly reported using a single value for n, typically measured at 633 nm.
+Consequently, refractive indices for materials reported using a single value for n must specify the wavelength used in the measurement.

 The concept of refractive index applies across the full electromagnetic spectrum, from X-rays to radio waves.
 It can also be applied to wave phenomena such as sound.
 In this case, the speed of sound is used instead of that of light, and a reference medium other than vacuum must be chosen.
+Refraction also occurs in oceans when light passes into the halocline where salinity has impacted the density of the water column.

-For lenses (such as eye glasses), a lens made from a high refractive index material will be thinner, and hence lighter, than a conventional lens with a lower refractive index.
-Such lenses are generally more expensive to manufacture than conventional ones.
+For lenses (such as eye glasses), a lens made from a high refractive index glass will be thinner, and hence lighter, than a – usually cheaper – conventional lens with a lower refractive index.

+Plastics materials tend to have lower refractive indices than glasses, but have significantly less density than glasses.
+Therefore since many years the lightest eyeglasses are fabricated from plastics.